The 12 Hallmarks of Aging in Dogs, Explained

 “The best support rarely feels dramatic; it feels sustainable.”

-If your cat is pregnant, nursing, very young, has chronic disease, or is on multiple medications, treat any new antioxidant supplement as a veterinarian-guided decision.
-The goal is to support resilience without introducing avoidable variables.
+If your cat is pregnant, nursing, very young, has chronic disease, or takes multiple medications, treat any new antioxidant supplement as a vet-guided decision.
+The goal is to support resilience without adding avoidable variables.

 Owners sometimes confuse sulfur-based nutrition with sulfur-based treatments.
 The distinction is important.
 Lime sulfur is used topically, and systemic lime sulfur toxicosis has been reported in cats after dermal exposure.
 Clinical signs can include gastrointestinal and neurological symptoms.